- RPM Range: Idle-4000

 - if this is a new engine, be sure to put a liberal amount of assembly lube in the oil pump and prime the oil filter

 - Be sure to change the oil after you have done your break-in procedure.
 When the filter and oil system are already primed, engine will get oil pressure much faster than if the oil is changed at the same time.

 - Disconnect the fuel system and spin the engine with the starter until oil pressure can be read or until oil is coming out of the rocker arms.

-- Once oil pressure has been verified, let the engine start and run for five minutes at 1200-1500rpm then shut engine down
+- Once oil pressure has been verified, let the engine start and run

 - Adjust valves then you are cleared to abuse your engine.
 Enjoy the added airflow